pinakkk/lavanyagpt/README.md

 # Meet Lavanya, Your Sassy AI Sidekick

 Forget those boring, predictable bots.
 Lavanya is here to shake up your Discord server with her Gen-Z sass and a side of Delhi attitude.
 Inspired by the viral "Baby See Hu Main South Delhi Ki"  song, she brings a whole new level of fun and personality to your Discord experience.
+I made lavanyaGPT for you!

 ## What Makes Lavanya So Cool?